stakater/stakater-docs/docs/content/sre/tenant-operator/features.md

 - Adding development tooling to a namespace
 - Deploying pre-populated databases with test data
 - Equipping new namespaces with optional credentials such as image pull secrets

+## Resource Cloning

+Tenant-Operator provides a mechanism for cloning secrets and configmaps present in one namespace to other namespaces.
+It uses templates to enable users to provide reference to secrets and configmaps and uses a template group instance to distribute those secrets and namespaces in matching namespaces.

 ## Hibernation